-This essay explores the incidence of disc disease in the neck.
+This essay explores the incidence of degenerative disc disease in the neck, providing an objective and factual account rarely seen in medical literature.

 Noticeable cervical disc degeneration is normal to experience by the age of 30 and may begin far earlier, especially in the middle to lower levels and at the cervicothoracic juncture.
 Virtually all adults over the age of 40 will demonstrate marked cervical DDD at one or more intervertebral levels, usually including C4/C5, C5/C6, C6/C7 and/or C7/T1.